 My mom and I had a full weekend of fun planned in Winston-Salem, North Carolina for another great mother-daughter weekend getaway.
 After arriving for lunch and checking in to our hotel we spent the first day soaking in the charm of Winston-Salem by checking out local shops, attending a printmaking class and enjoying a private dinner back at our hotel, the Graylyn Estate.
-You can check out Part 1 of our weekend here.
+You can check out part 1 of our weekend here and part 3 here.

 Winston-Salem Weekend Itinerary: